sirbacharach/NC-News-API/README.md

 6. run "npm install" to install the dependancies which are in the "package.json".

 7. Type "npm run setup-dbs", this will run the script to seed the database.

+8. you may now run the tests app.test.js and utils.test.js either individually with "npm test -filename-" or all at the same time with "npm test"